-$^{^{\}rm A}\,{\rm Mr}\,{\rm Shanmuganathan}$ was appointed to the Board on 3 June 2020
+$^{\rm A}\,\rm Mr$ Shanmuganathan was appointed to the Board on 3 June 2020 and became Chair on 30 November 2022

 Sums Paid to Third Parties

 None of the fees disclosed above were payable to third parties in respect of making available the services of Directors.
 The amounts paid by the Company to the Directors were for services as non-executive Directors.